European Union Strategy for the Baltic Sea Region

 1. Study the Action Plan and its summary of the ongoing and planned cooperation in the region in line with the 14 Policy Areas.

-2. Contact the National Coordinator for the EUSBSR (bjs@mfa.gov.lv) or Focal Point in Latvia, which coordinate the cooperation priority you are interested in.
+2. Contact the National Coordinator for the EUSBSR (bjs@mfa.gov.lv) or the Focal Point in Latvia, which coordinates the cooperation priority of your interest.

 3. Contact the coordinator of the respective Policy Area and potential cooperation partners in the region.